Is It OK to Acknowledge Patriotic Holidays in Church?

 We are followers of Christ who happen to be on mission for a few years in a country that has allowed us freedoms to do that.
 If the worst happens someday and that erodes, where will we find our identity if so much of it rests on our patriotism?

-THIS INDEPENDENCE DAY
+THIS MEMORIAL DAY